 \begin{proposition} A solution to \kcr or \akcr can be verified in polynomial time. \end{proposition}

-\begin{proof} A solution to \kcr contains the set of vertices $R$ that are removed.
-This can be verified as a set of at-least-$k$-charges by simply summing up the positive and negative weights, checking that the set is neutral and that $\left\lvert\sum\limits_{v_i \in R^+} wt(v_i)\right\rvert = k$ for \kcr or $\left\lvert\sum\limits_{v_i \in R^+} wt(v_i)\right\rvert \geq k$ for \akcr.
-This will take time of the order of $O(|R|)$.
+\begin{proof} A solution to \kcr contains the set of charges $R$ that are removed.
+This can be verified as a set of $k_{\geq}$-charges by simply summing up the positive and negative weights, checking that the set is neutral and that $\left\lvert\sum\limits_{v_i \in R^+} wt(v_i)\right\rvert = k$ for \kcr or $\left\lvert\sum\limits_{v_i \in R^+} wt(v_i)\right\rvert \geq k$ for \akcr.
+The time complexity is of the order of $O(|R|)$.
 Similarly the sum of the edges in the original graph $G$ that do not have an endpoint in $R$ can be checked against the goal value $g$.
-This can be done in $O(|V|^2)$ time, as the graph is complete.
-Therefore as no step will take more than $O(|V|^2)$ time, a solution to \akcr can be verified in polynomial time.
+This is done in $O(|V|^2)$ time, as the graph is complete.
+As no step takes more than $O(|V|^2)$ time, a solution to either \kcr or \akcr can be verified in polynomial time.
 Hence \kcr and \akcr fall into the class of NP problems. \end{proof}

-\paragraph*{\textbf{The \emph{Minimal-At-Least-k-Charge Removal} Problem} } An alternative restriction of \akcr is the \emph{minimal-at-least-$k$-charge removal} problem, denoted \minkcr.
-This also serves as a generalisation of \kcr, where the goal is to get close to a set of $k$-charges, however accepting that it may not be possible to reach the exact value.
-In this problem a \emph{minimal} set of at-least-$k$-charges is removed.
+\paragraph*{\textbf{The \emph{Minimal-$k_{\geq}$-Charge Removal} Problem.}} An alternative variation of \akcr is the \emph{minimal-$k_{\geq}$-Charge Removal} problem, denoted \minkcr.
+This also serves as a generalisation of \kcr, where the goal is to get close to a set of $k$-charges, accepting that it may not be possible to reach the exact value.
+In this problem a \emph{minimal} set of $k_{\geq}$-charges is removed.